MicrosoftDocs/memdocs/memdocs/intune/protect/device-compliance-get-started.md

 # Use compliance policies to set rules for devices you manage with Intune

-Microsoft Intune compliance policies are sets of rules and conditions that you use to assess the configuration of your managed devices.
-These policies can help you protect organizational data and resources from devices that fail to meet those configuration requirements.
-Managed devices must meet the conditions you set in your policies to be considered compliant by Intune.
+Microsoft Intune compliance policies are sets of rules and conditions that you use to evaluate the configuration of your managed devices.
+These policies can help you secure organizational data and resources from devices that don't meet those configuration requirements.
+Managed devices must satisfy the conditions you set in your policies to be considered compliant by Intune.

-If you also integrate the compliance results from your policies with Microsoft Entra Conditional Access, you can take advantage of an extra layer of security.
-Conditional Access can enforce Microsoft Entra access controls based on a devices current compliance status to help ensure that only devices that are compliant are allowed to access corporate resources.
+If you also integrate the compliance results from your policies with Microsoft Entra Conditional Access, you can benefit from an extra layer of security.
+Conditional Access can enforce Microsoft Entra access controls based on a devices current compliance status to help ensure that only devices that are compliant are permitted to access corporate resources.

 Intune compliance policies are divided into two areas: